Games in education

 Completing the Australian STEM Video Game Challenge, (submitting a working game) is also akin to completing a project – students are rewarded with a tangible accomplishment, and evidence of their efforts.

-Learning flourishes as a social activity, with people sharing ideas, collaborating on projects, and building on one another’s work.
+Learning flourishes as a social activity, when students cooperate and collaborate.
+Sharing ideas, collaborating on projects, and building on one another’s work.

 The Australian STEM Video Game Challenge is a team activity, and we strongly advocate collaboration and cooperation between students as they engage in the process of developing a game.
 Shared learning, self-directed learning and peer-directed learning are all valuable skills that have application beyond the classroom.